Rowing: Wadham College Boat Club Society

 Membership and support

-To join the Society and support Wadham rowing, please click below£25 a year £3 a month £4 a month £10 a month
+To join the Society and support Wadham rowing, please select below.
+If you would like to join the Society, but are not yet able to make a financial contribution towards the Boat Clubs, please take the £1 annual option.£25 a year £3 a month £4 a month £10 a month £1 a year

 - Ensuring crews are well coached